 “The sum of these results supports the notion that being perceived as high in humanizing attributes, such as warmth and competence, or being average in attractiveness provides a buffer that protects women from sexual objectification,” explains Abigail Riemer, the study’s lead author, in a statement.

 Still, Reimer emphasizes that alcohol can encourage male behaviors that leave females feeling lesser.
 This “potentially lay[s] the foundation for many negative consequences such as sexual violence and workplace gender discrimination,” she warns.

-Some men, Reimer adds, have formed the belief that women who lack conventional beauty are fair game to objectify, a notion that she vehemently rejects.
+Some men, Reimer adds, have formed the belief that women who lack conventional beauty are fair game to objectify, a notion she vehemently rejects.
 Objectification begets further objectification, no matter whom the initial act is directed toward.